renatapop/bookmark-Rianne/README.md

 3.Connect to the database using the pqsl command \c bookmark_manager;
 4.Run the query we have saved in the file 01_create_bookmarks_table.sql

+* When running RSPEC the test will default to bookmark_manager_test, when ran locally to bookmark_manager
+* Check spec helper and bookmark.rb for more info

+2.Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+3.Connect to the database using the pqsl command \c bookmark_manager;
+4.Run the query we have saved in the file 01_create_bookmarks_table.sql